Events - Month View

 your subject?

-These are Just a few of the tips and tricks possible with the iPhone.
+These are just a few of the tips and tricks possible with the iPhone.
 Don‘t assume your iPhone or you are too old.
 Member Liane C. will be leading the group.
-Come to Zoom with your iPhone in hand and] let‘s have some fun!
-Requirements: Patience and a positive attitude.
+Come to Zoom with your iPhone in hand and let‘s have some fun!

 NEST Office, Fireside Room